SAP-samples/luigi-micro-frontend-application/README.md

 The tutorial includes step-by-step instructions on how to create this application from scratch and can be found on [developers.sap.com](https://developers.sap.com).

 Alternatively, you may download the application directly by clicking on "Clone or download".
-Then, navigate to to `react-core-mf` or `react-mf` and use this command to run the app locally:
+Then, navigate to to `react-core-mf` and use this command to run the app locally:
 ```shell
 npm start
 ```